FromDoppler/doppler-sms-webapp/README.md

 For that reason, we want to generate a bundle and share it as it is in all our different environments.
-It requires to inject the configuration from the outside, in our case we choose using an object in the global `window` scope with the name `doppler-sms-mfe-configuration`.
+It requires to inject the configuration from the outside, in our case we choose using an object in the global `window` scope with the name `doppler-sms-webapp-configuration`.

 Production's `index.html` example: